MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 Once you know what points of carbon failure your app architecture might have, and are able to score its impact with proxies, you should understand what actions a different/higher carbon score might trigger:

 - For example, I might have a situation where the energy production is at an all-time high and is therefore expensive to produce
-- Another example could be that electricity is not available – if you think of the war in Ukraine, we had lots of customers migrating quickly to the cloud because their datacenters were shutting down, so one compelling event for carbon saving is no electricity at all!
-This might apply to on-prem apps and CDNs and edge technologies as well.
+- Another example could be that electricity isn't available – if you think of the war in Ukraine, we had lots of customers migrating quickly to the cloud because their datacenters were shutting down, so one compelling event for carbon saving is no electricity at all!
+This might apply to on-premises apps and CDNs and edge technologies as well.
 - Can your app deal with sudden unavailability of the edge infrastructure?
 - How can you ensure a decent quality of customer experience to your users?

-Once you are able to build these failure points, the next step is to decide what actions make your application resilient to carbon spikes.
+Once you're able to build these failure points, the next step is to decide what actions make your application resilient to carbon spikes.

-You should be able to build a simpler, smaller, cheaper, greenest version of the full application, that you can revert to in case of any spike in carbon emissions, or simply train your end-user to opt for the eco version by choice, providing a “green button” where people declare they're ok with a leaner interface, fewer graphics, and limited features in exchange of saving a bunch of carbon emissions.
+You should be able to build a simpler, smaller, cheaper, greenest version of the full application, that you can revert to if there was any spike in carbon emissions, or train your end-user to opt for the eco version by choice, providing a “green button” where people declare they're ok with a leaner interface, fewer graphics, and limited features in exchange of saving a bunch of carbon emissions.

 If you opt to involve the users, this might involve a cultural change along with the technical one: